“Dost thou love life? Then do not squander time, for that’s the stuff life is made of.”

 We love you here in Jamaica. 🙂 Your emails, posts and books inspire me and my family.

 Ps.
 I also really appreciate the live zoom support and coaching you and Angel provided through your course.
 Didn’t expect that.
-Super cool to speak with you both the other day!
+Super nice to speak with you both the other day!

 This post reminds me of the “To-Don’t” concept you discuss in the Productivity chapter of your 1,000 Little Things book.